The mold is the key to building a perfect, precision part

 A quality precision mold, built to last for years is an investment in your company.
 Several variables impact the cost of a plastic injection mold including:

-- The core metal — If a project requires that a mold lasts for several years, an aluminum mold may cost more in the long-run. high volume precision molds are made from hardened steel that can withstand the pressures of a long production run while still meeting close tolerances.
+- The core metal — High volume precision molds are made from hardened steel that can withstand the pressures of a long production run while still meeting close tolerances.
 At The Rodon Group, we have many stainless steel molds that have been in production for decades.

 - The number of cavities — We look to maximize cavitations in the mold to maintain the highest level of productivity.
 In general, we recommend creating one mold per part versus creating a family mold which tends to produce inferior products and has more downtime due to maintenance issues.